 Turn off the Game Bar and Microsoft Store notifications

-Several windows 10 users report, turn off the Game Bar and Microsoft Store notifications help them to fix this Xbox Game Bar error code 0x803F8001 on Windows 10.
+Several windows 10 users report, that turn off the Game Bar and Microsoft Store notifications help them to fix this Xbox Game Bar error code 0x803F8001 on Windows 10.

 To turn off the Game Bar